Tackling Loneliness in Leicestershire

 - Sign up to join a course to learn something new.
 Leicestershire County Council's Go Learn programme has lots of opportunities for adult learners.

 - Find out what's going on in Leicestershire.
 The Go Leicestershire website is a great starting point to finding out about events and activities around the County.
-You can also find information on Leicestershire County Council's website.
+You can also find information on Leicestershire County Council's website what's on page.

 Further information, help and support about tackling loneliness can be found on the Loneliness - Useful Information Page.

 You can find more details about setting up a community project, including getting started; planning your project; and how to apply for funding on the Developing a Community Idea Page.

 You can see some useful tips of how to reduce feelings of loneliness on the Loneliness - Top Ten Tips Page.

 Leicestershire County Council and the University of Leicester's Unit for Diversity, Inclusion and Community Engagement (DICE) jointly hosted the Leicestershire Tackling Loneliness Together Summit in November 2018.